codingMustache/codingMustache/README.md

 ## Joke of the Day

-Shout out to my grandma, that's the only way she can hear.
+When I left school, I passed every one of my exams with the exception of Greek Mythology.
+It always was my achilles elbow

 ## Daily Trivia

-The numbering system with a radix of 16 is more commonly referred to as
+The Electron computer was released in Britain during 1983 for the home computing market, by which company?
- 1. Octal
+ 1. Acorn Computers
- 2. Duodecimal
+ 2. Commodore Business Machines
- 3. Hexidecimal
+ 3. Amstrad PLC
- 4. Binary
+ 4. Sinclair Research

 <details>
   <summary>Answer</summary>
-  Hexidecimal
+  Acorn Computers
 </details>